Blog

 Your air conditioner removes humidity from the air, which collects and exits through a condensate drain line.
 If this line gets clogged with algae or sludge, water can back up and cause leaks and damage inside your home.
 Periodically check the drain line to ensure it’s clear.
 You can often flush it with a mix of vinegar and water to prevent blockages.
 Ensuring the drain is clear helps your system manage humidity and maintain proper airflow, preventing bigger problems down the road.

-Inspect Ductwork and Clear Outdoor Debris
+Inspect Ducts and Clear the Outdoor Unit

 Take a quick look at any visible ductwork in your attic or crawlspace.
 You’re looking for obvious tears, gaps, or loose connections that could be leaking cooled air.
 Outside, your condenser unit needs space to breathe.
 Make sure there’s at least two feet of clearance all the way around it.
 Trim back any shrubs, weeds, or grass that might be crowding the unit.
 Removing leaves and other debris allows for proper airflow, which is essential for an energy-saving system to operate at its best.